Note: In the event of a discrepancy between the English and French versions of this program, the French version prevails.

 This program is intended for creators and artists working as university research professors who are able to present both a portfolio of productions resulting from a creative or artistic practice and a body of theoretical or scientific contributions.

-An applicant who does not hold a position at a university on the competition closing date is still eligible if he or she expects to hold a full-time regular tenure-track professorial position at a Québec university no later than June 1, 2022, notwithstanding Section 2.1 of the CGR.
-Successful applicants will have to provide a letter from the appropriate authorities of their university specifying the hiring date and position held.
+An applicant who does not qualify for the status of university researcher under Definition i) of the CGR on the competition closing date is still eligible if he or she expects to qualify for this status no later than June 1, 2023, notwithstanding Section 2.1 of the CGR.
+Successful applicants will have to provide a letter from the appropriate authorities of their university specifying the hiring date and type of position held.

 Applicants who have interrupted or delayed their career for parental leave, major family obligations or serious health reasons may be granted an eligibility period extension.
 In the case of parental leave, the eligibility period may be extended for up to one year per parental leave.
 In the case of major family obligations or a career interruption due to serious health reasons, the Fonds will determine the extension to be granted based on the supporting documents provided by the applicant.